Images shot with the vintage F.Zuiko 38mm f1.8

 As the sun set on my day shooting Pai with the vintage F.Zuiko 38mm f1.8, I wondered how to spend the rest of my time there.

-For now, I’ll leave you with a final helpful tip from the 38mm F.Zuiko session.
+For this one, I’ll leave you with a final helpful tip from the 38mm F.Zuiko session.

 If you ever find yourself in Pai, go to Burger Queen.

 Pai and chips.

 Every photograph in this post was shot with the wonderful F.Zuiko 38mm f1.8 on a mirrorless Sony camera.

 Check out my review for more on this vintage lens, or just get your own set-up today!
 You’ll need:

 - one F.Zuiko 38mm f1.8 (find yours on eBay here)